eebbesen/PingLogger/README.md

 ## How it works

 For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
-The pattern we use to represent every 5 minutes is `0 */1 * * * *`.
-This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".
+The pattern we use to represent every minute is `0 */1 * * * *`.
+This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 1, for any hour, day of the month, month, day of the week, or year".

 ## Other